 In the event of student illness or injury, depending on gravity, the first action is to call emergency services (118) or proceed to the appropriate medical center.
 The staff on duty manning the emergency phone will be available if further assistance is needed.
-In such an event, an AUR staff member will advise the home university and/or the study abroad office.
 Within legal constraint, parents, guardians and the emergency contact will be advised.
 Additional assistance is provided in the event of a medical evacuation.
 For non-emergency situations the Student Life Office can be consulted during normal business hours.